AliAlkadhim/PDF_Uncertainty/README.md

 Statistical analysis of PDFs and NNPDFs, focusing on uncertainty estimation.
-This uses xFitter (https://www.xfitter.org/xFitter/), make sure you have LHAPDF and APLEF enabled with xFitter, with: cd [path to xFitter];   ./configure --enable-lhapdf --enable-nnpdf --enable
+This uses xFitter (https://www.xfitter.org/xFitter/), make sure you have LHAPDF and APPLgrid enabled with xFitter, with:

+cd [path to xFitter];   ./configure --enable-lhapdf --enable-nnpdf --enable applgrid

 Install any LHAPDF PDF set, with lhapdf command, or from https://lhapdf.hepforge.org/pdfsets (and unpack)